JoWilks25/food-expiry-tracking/README.md

 In order to setup the ability to build follow the instructions here: https://docs.expo.dev/build/setup/

+## Commands - Development build:
+This will generate a development build that you can run while developing.
+`eas build --profile development --platform ios`

 ## Commands - Preview build:
 To generate 'production-like' build i.e. a build that lets you install and use on registered device without needing a running development server
 `eas build --profile preview --platform ios`